mongodb/docs/mongodb/source/reference/commands.rst

    returned in documents that match the query "``{ field: { $exists: true }``".
 The query is optional.

-   The shell and many drivers provide a helper method that provides this functionality, consider the following equivalent syntax: ::
+   The shell and many :term:`drivers <driver>` provide a helper method that provides this functionality, consider the following equivalent syntax: ::

        db.collection.distinct("age", { field: { $exists: true } } );